Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 - We don't know what we want in our life

-Our feelings of inadequacy, insecurity may go way back in our lives (see also Our First Relationship - Early Connections & Bonding Patterns).
-The counselling for inadequacy, insecurity can be a space to explore our up and down emotions, whether these experiences are valid, irrational and how to overcome insecurity, alongside being in touch with our intrinsic self worth, pride.
+Our feelings of inadequacy, insecurity may go way back in our lives (see also Our First Relationship - Early Connections & Bonding Patterns) and we may have become dependent on needing validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance from others.
+The counselling for insecurity, inadequacy can be a space to explore our up and down emotions, whether these experiences are valid, irrational and how to overcome insecurity, alongside being in touch with our intrinsic self worth, pride.

 The counselling & psychotherapy can be a space to see how else we can look at these beliefs, explore our intrinsic self-worth, sense of our own security, autonomy, feeling centred, anchored, grounded.
 The therapy can also be used to explore how our self-judgements affect our feelings of insecurity, inadequacy.